Khooni Darwaza: Location

 Khooni Darwaza was situated on an open tract of land before the rise of modern buildings around it.
-It lies today on the Bahadur Shah Zafar Marg opposite the Feroz Shah Kotla cricket ground, which lies to its east.
+It lies today on the Bahadur Shah Zafar Marg opposite the Arun Jaitley cricket ground, which lies to its east.
 To the west is the entrance to the Maulana Azad Medical College.
 It lies about half a kilometre to the south of the Delhi Gate of Old Delhi.